prade02/automated-parking-lot/ProblemStatement.md

 **Requirements**

-Create a command-line application for the parking lot system with the following requirements.
+Create a REST API application for the parking lot system with the following requirements.

 The functions that the parking lot system can do: